atiquinnn/FHS-Zapisky/Old Norse Literature/Old Norse Literature.md

 - Priests, Clergy
 - 5 Families consolidated power in the 13th century and Iceland fell under Norwegian rule which ended the free Icelandic state period
 ##### Establishment of the Althing
-- Local assemblies -- Things
+- Local assemblies -- Þings
 - Iceland - Same system
-- 930 - One central assembly = Althing, at the assembly plains = Thingvellir
+- 930 - One central assembly = AlÞing, at the assembly plains = Þingvellir
 - Law based on Norwegian model
-- Problems taken to Althing if they could not be resolved by local Things
+- Problems taken to AlÞing if they could not be resolved by local Things
 - No records
 #### Adoption of Christianity
 - In the year 1000 officially, but reality is fuzzier